snowplow/snowplow-cpp-tracker/README.md

  host> make unit-tests
 ```

 If you wish to generate a local code coverage report you will first need to install [lcov](http://ltp.sourceforge.net/coverage/lcov.php) on your host machine.
-The easiest way to do this is using [brew](http://brew.sh/):
+The easiest way to do this is using [brew](http://brew.sh/) under macOS:

 ```bash
  host> brew install lcov